-Do you need a solid business plan for requesting a bank loan, pursuing venture or angel capital funding, or simply mapping out a route for entrepreneurial success?
+Do you need a solid business plan for requesting a bank loan, pursuing venture or angel capital funding, or simply mapping out a route to recovering from the Covid-19 pandemic?
 We can help.

 Used by a number of business schools (including top ranked programs like Dartmouth, Norte Dame and Thunderbird), the MBA’s Guide to Microsoft Excel explained how to use Excel for business planning and other tasks.
 The book also provided a powerful business planning workbook, available as a download from this page, that small business people and entrepreneurs can use to create the income statements, balance sheets, and statements of cash flow needed for a business plan.